Kromolux/Kromolux/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+At the moment I am studying Software Engineering for my carrer change in the 👨🏻‍💻 [42 Wolfsburg](https://42wolfsburg.de/)

 ## 42cursus Progress

 | No  | Project                                    | Status |   | No  | Project       | Status |   | No  | Project                        | Status |